Breathing and Stress Management

 What's it got to do with stress?

-In contrast, when we breathe more deeply using the diaphragm it acts as a sort of tuner for the para-sympathetic nervous system, therefore we can use diaphragmatic breathing as a way of bringing the body back to a restful state.
-This restful state is not only a much nicer place to live but also a state where the body finds it easier to heal, repair and stay healthy.
+In contrast, when we breathe more deeply using the diaphragm it can act as a sort of tuner for the para-sympathetic nervous system, helping us calm the nervous system to a state of ‘rest + digest’ via our diaphragmatic breaththerefore we can use diaphragmatic breathing as a way of bringing the body back to a restful state.
+This restful state is not only a much nicer place to live but also a state where the body finds it easier to heal and repair from injury, and we generally experience less pain when operating in this ‘parasympatheic state’.

 Other benefits of better breathing